 Marriages end for lots of reasons.
 But even when it makes sense for a couple to split up, that doesn’t mean they want to go through an angry, aggressive, or acrimonious divorce.
 That is exactly why collaborative divorce has become such a popular option in recent years.
-Couples can settle the important issues relevant to a divorce without creating deeper or newer wounds in the process.
-This quick overview should give you an idea of whether collaborative divorce is the right option for you and your spouse.
+Couples can settle the important issues relevant to divorce without creating deeper or newer wounds in the process.
+This quick overview should give you an idea of whether collaborative divorce in Stockton, California is the right option for you and your spouse.

 What is Collaborative Divorce?

 The name does a lot to describe what a collaborative divorce involves.
 Rather than relying on the combative environment of a courtroom and the final decision-making of a judge, couples take advantage of mediation and negotiation to settle a divorce amicably and collaboratively.
 The goal is not for one side to “win” but for couples to productively and equitable dissolve a marriage in a way that works for everyone.
 Collaborative divorce may not be the right option for all couples.
 But for some couples, it is the only option that will work.